Getting your free credit report and score

 Where does the information on your credit report come from?

-Each of Experian’s free credit reports includes your credit score and payment behaviour in a simple and easy to understand format.
-Information is grouped for you to see what activity has the biggest impact on your credit score and finances.
-The free credit report is an in-house credit bureau check.
+Each of Experian’s free credit reports includes your credit score and payment behaviour in a simple and easy-to-understand format.
+Information is grouped for you to see which activity has the biggest impact on your credit score and finances.
+The free credit report is an in-house Credit Bureau check.

 • Your personal details